occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 eventStore.write(Stream.of(cloudEvent));
 ```

-For more thoughts about on this, refer to the [architecture decision record](https://github.com/johanhaleby/occurrent/blob/master/doc/architecture/decisions/0004-mongodb-datetime-representation.md) on time representation in MongoDB.
+For more thoughts on this, refer to the [architecture decision record](https://github.com/johanhaleby/occurrent/blob/master/doc/architecture/decisions/0004-mongodb-datetime-representation.md) on time representation in MongoDB.

 ### MongoDB Indexes